Last Updated: June 2026 12 min read

 How the Stepped-Up Basis Works

-When you inherit a house, the IRS resets its cost basis to the fair market value on the date of death.
-This eliminates decades of appreciation from capital gains calculations.
+In many inherited-property sales, the tax basis starts with the fair market value on the date of death.
+This can remove decades of appreciation from capital gains calculations.

 Scenario Your Basis Sale Price Taxable Gain